-A number of other changes, that are effective for the accounting periods beginning on or after 1 January 2021, have been issued by the IASB and IFRIC.
+A number of other changes, that are effective for the periods beginning on or after 1 January 2021, have been issued by the IASB and IFRIC.
 However, these are not considered relevant to the Fund's operations.

-The following new or revised IFRS Standards, Interpretations and Amendments applicable to the funds have been issued but are not yet effective:
+The following new or revised IFRS standards, interpretations and amendments applicable to the Fund have been issued but are not yet effective: